HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Performance Evaluation

 \subsection{Simulation Analyses and Results}

-{We conducted a comprehensive evaluation of the system across multiple dimensions.
-First, we analyze the communication performance, verifying that the spoofing strategy does not significantly degrade the quality of the communication link, and identifying optimal spoofing locations.
-Next, we evaluate all localization and spoofing metrics as a function of the transmit power, to study the impact of the \ac{snr} on system performance.
-Additionally, we assess the measurement deviation, i.e., the error between the estimated and the desired measurement, for our proposed solutions.
-Finally, we investigate the robustness of the spoofing attack by introducing uncertainties in the system assumptions, including inaccurate \ac{gnss} positioning and misalignment of the \ac{hd} map.}
+We evaluate the system along four dimensions.
+First, we analyze the communication rate to quantify how the selected spoofed geometry affects the link.
+Next, we evaluate localization and spoofing metrics as a function of transmit power, to study the impact of \ac{snr}.
+We then assess the measurement deviation, i.e., the error between the estimated and desired channel parameters, for the proposed solutions.
+Finally, we study sensitivity to imperfect \ac{gnss}-like position knowledge and imperfect \ac{csi}.